torrocus/blog/_posts/2024-02-18-xrechnung-validator-with-github-actions.md

 based on the Universal Business Language (UBL).
 **UBL** provides a common structure for electronic business documents, facilitating efficient data exchange between systems.
+The goal of the XRechnung format is to standardize electronic invoices in Germany to facilitate their exchange between businesses and ensure compliance with legal and tax regulations.

 My task was to validate the accuracy of XML output files in the XRechnung format.